surfman100/coding-documentation/database/database-security.md

 are either SQL Auth or Windows/Entra Auth
 **roles** predefined by microsoft and allows creation of custom ones, database or server level.
+**server roles** not available in Azure SQL
+fixed: has one or more permissions assigned
-**server roles** not available in Azure SQL create the roles, add the users to role, grant the permissions to role.
+custom: create the roles, add the users to role, grant the permissions to role.
 **application roles** no users. are activated using password

 | DB Role | definition |